Determination of wages by wage assessment

 • For civil servants, there is no other way of determining remuneration (for example, by negotiating it directly in a contract) than the salary schedule.

-• Salary is governed by salary tables, which are reflected in the salary scale itself.
+• Salary is governed by salary scales, which are reflected in the salary scale itself.
 The employer is obliged to indicate in the salary schedule the grade and step to which the employee is assigned and the amount of the salary scale and other components of the salary granted on a monthly basis.

 An available attorney advises: